Mogikan/Interactivebook/README.md

 [https://mogikan.github.io/Interactivebook](demo)

-Markdown declarative interactive books.
+Create your own exercises using Markdown declarative format.
-Editor is available at the bottom of the navigation.
+Editor is available at the bottom of the navigation on the left.
 ToC is declared in contens/course.yaml
 Exercises are stored in mdx files.